But many other things matter on a big day:

 Only a few people think about creating a portfolio, or about bringing it to the interview with them.
 Statistics I collected while running a recruitment agency reveal that less than five percent of job seekers did actually bring the portfolio to the interview.
 A mistake?
 A chance missed?

-Just a few job seekers think about creating a portfolio, or bringing one to the interview with them.
-At first, let me explain what a portfolio (sometimes called also work portfolio, or career portfolio) is:
+Before we think about it together, let me explain what a portfolio (sometimes also called work portfolio, or career portfolio, or colloquially even interview portfolio) is:

-- Portfolio is more in-depth than a resume, and it explains your education, skills and abilities, working experience and achievement, in a simple to understand yet attractive and professional way.
+- Portfolio is more in-depth than a resume, and it explains your education, skills and abilities, working experience and achievements, in a simple to understand yet attractive and professional way.
 For creatives, it often stands for a collection of their best works.

-Paper or online portfolio
+Paper form vs online portfolio

 Collection of your best works

 The crucial part of the work portfolio is a collection of the samples of your best works, and achievements